Zhaith-Izaliel/iio-niri/README.md

 * [Best-README-Template](https://github.com/othneildrew/Best-README-Template) for this README
 * [IIO-Hyprland](https://github.com/JeanSchoeller/iio-hyprland) for the know how on handling DBus requests and signals for IIO-Sensor-Proxy
-* [IIO-Sensor-Proxy](https://gitlab.freedesktop.org/hadess/iio-sensor-proxy/) for the proxy to handle accelerometer requests for this program
+* [IIO-Sensor-Proxy][IIO-Sensor-Proxy-Url] for the proxy to handle accelerometer requests for this program

 <p align="right">(<a href="#readme-top">back to top</a>)</p>